renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Analysis:

 To answer this question, we simply looped over tn budget table and tried to find any matches from four lists of Top 100 directors.
+See plots above.
+The top one (dark blue bar chart) is the domestic profit with respect to Top 15 directors.
+The bottom one (orange bar chart) instead is based on the worldwide profit.

 ## Recommendations:

 We listed Top 15 diretors who conducted highly profitable movies as included in Mike's list.
+You can find Top 15 directors' names as labeled along each bar chart figure's x-axis.

 ## Future Work: